dylanvu/Localfy/README.md

 Localfy allows you to search for concerts by location, providing concert details such as the time of the event, venue information, links to artists' spotify pages, links to purchase tickets and, 30 second previews of artists' top tracks.

 ### Technologies
-HTML, CSS, JavaScript, jQuery, AJAX and, Bootstrap were used for Localfy.
+HTML, CSS, JavaScript, jQuery, AJAX, and Bootstrap were used for Localfy.

 APIs used were the [Spotify API](https://developer.spotify.com/web-api/) and the [Bandsintown API](http://www.bandsintown.com/api/overview).